SegiH/VerjIO_Excel_Report_Generator/README.md

                },],
                MergeCells: ["1,2","3,1,4,1"], // Optional.
 Merges columns 1 & 2 on the last row after data has been writtem.
 The second merge merges columns 3 & 4 on row 1.
                SQL: "SELECT * FROM EOL", // SQL based data
                DBConnection: "PRODUCTION", // (Mandatory if SQL statement is provided
+	       NoData: true, // If provided, create sheet but do not write any table data
                FreezePane: [0,1], // The first parameter should be 1 to freeze the first column, the second parameter should be 1 to freeze the first row
                Formulas: [{
                     Column: 0, // Column A since columns start with 0
                     Row: 10, // Optional.
 Will be written after last row of data if not specified